clean-code-craft-tcq-2/assignments/streaming-project.md

 ## Part 2: Exchange

 You'll get the GitHub username of the person who will take over your code.
-Add as an admin to your repo.
+Add as an admin to your repository.
-Similarly, you will take over another repo.
+Similarly, you will take over another repository.

 ## Part 3:

-After taking over, take the standardized data from console and compute basic statistics.
+After taking over, take the **standardized data** from console and compute basic statistics.